StrongholdBot/stronghold-website/src/features.md

 - Set defaults for sessions using {% include ds-cmd.html cmd="session edit_default" %}
 - Start a session with the defaults after running {% include ds-cmd.html cmd="session quickstart" %}

+## Custom Commands (Aliases/Proxies)

+Create custom commands that redirect to other commands.
+This is useful for styling and shortening frequently used commands.

+- Add a custom command name by using {% include ds-cmd.html cmd="proxy add" %}
+- Remove a custom command with {% include ds-cmd.html cmd="proxy remove" %}
+- List all custom commands using {% include ds-cmd.html cmd="proxy list" %}
+- Clear all custom commands by running {% include ds-cmd.html cmd="proxy clear" %}

 ## Roblox Integration

 This includes the ability to add and remove Roblox users from the blacklist, identified by their user ID.
 This prevents blacklist bypassing by changing your username.